DUI

 • If your license was valid at the time of the incident, you will be allowed to drive with your DUI ticket for the next 10 days

-• You have 10 days from the day of the incident to request a formal review hearing and get your drivers license back; this is known as the ten day rule
+• You have 10 days from the day of the incident to request a formal review hearing and get your drivers license back (the ten day rule)

 • A temporary permit may be obtained to allow you to drive for up to 45 days until your hearing date